wirshingh/mitofinder-trimmed-reads-hydra-loop/README.md

 GENETIC CODES
- 1. The Standard Code
+- The Standard Code (1)
- 2. The Vertebrate Mitochondrial Code
+- The Vertebrate Mitochondrial Code (2)
- 3. The Yeast Mitochondrial Code
+- The Yeast Mitochondrial Code (3)
- 4. The Mold, Protozoan, and Coelenterate Mitochondrial Code and the Mycoplasma/Spiroplasma Code
+- The Mold,Protozoan, and Coelenterate Mitochondrial Code and the Mycoplasma/Spiroplasma Code (4)
- 5. The Invertebrate Mitochondrial Code
+- The Invertebrate Mitochondrial Code (5)
- 6. The Ciliate, Dasycladacean and Hexamita Nuclear Code
+- The Ciliate, Dasycladacean and Hexamita Nuclear Code (6)
- 9. The Echinoderm and Flatworm Mitochondrial Code
+- The Echinoderm and Flatworm Mitochondrial Code (9)
- 10. The Euplotid Nuclear Code
+- The Euplotid Nuclear Code (10)
- 11. The Bacterial, Archaeal and Plant Plastid Code
+- The Bacterial, Archaeal and Plant Plastid Code (11)
- 12. The Alternative Yeast Nuclear Code
+- The Alternative Yeast Nuclear Code (12)
- 13. The Ascidian Mitochondrial Code
+- The Ascidian Mitochondrial Code (13)
- 14. The Alternative Flatworm Mitochondrial Code
+- The Alternative Flatworm Mitochondrial Code (14)
- 16. Chlorophycean Mitochondrial Code
+- Chlorophycean Mitochondrial Code (16)
- 21. Trematode Mitochondrial Code
+- Trematode Mitochondrial Code (21)
- 22. Scenedesmus obliquus Mitochondrial Code
+- Scenedesmus obliquus Mitochondrial Code (22)
- 23. Thraustochytrium Mitochondrial Code
+- Thraustochytrium Mitochondrial Code (23)
- 24. Pterobranchia Mitochondrial Code
+- Pterobranchia Mitochondrial Code (24)
- 25. Candidate Division SR1 and Gracilibacteria Code
+- Candidate Division SR1 and Gracilibacteria Code (25)

  REFERENCE DATABASES